mmider/cnc_log/pages/issue_002.md

 ### Temperature readings

-Below is the plot of the temperature recorded during this experiment:
+Below is the plot of the temperature readings recorded during this experiment:

 ![day1_temp](https://drive.google.com/file/d/1Yrz0iVZgJ77V6d8EfTqXKIKUfNxmwEOc/view?usp=drive_link)

 The enclosure that the router sits inside is tightly locked behind a pair of doors.
 I additionally turned the LEDs, as well as the router on, in order to replicate as closely as possible the conditions that were present during the actual milling process.
-I turned the router off before running the actual job.
+I turned the router off before running the actual `hello_world` job.

 ### First & second tests

-As 1 hour of machine sitting idly inside the enclosure passed by, I was about to start running the first test.
-I haven't turned any cameras on yet.
-I started jogging the machine and immediately it jerked violently.
+1 hour of the machine sitting idly inside the enclosure passed by.
+I was about to start running the first test.
+At this point, I haven't turned any cameras on yet.
+I began to jog the machine and immediately it jerked violently.
 I do not have footage of this first occurrence.

-Right after that I stopped it and tried to re-initialize it.
-The machine failed to initialize as it started to jerk (see video below).
-One door to the enclosure remained opened and after a short moment I was able to re-try the initialization and it worked.
+I immediately stopped the machine and tried to re-initialize it.
+The machine started to jerk and ultimately failed to initialize (see video below).

+One door to the enclosure remained opened and after a short moment I was able to re-try the initialization and complete it.
 I started to run the `hello_world`.
 It failed quickly (see video below).

 I let the machine sit for a short moment again and re-tried.
 It managed to go through the entire `hello_world` this time; however it did fail in the middle (see video below).

 <iframe src="https://drive.google.com/file/d/1qBHhqwmv5cerZmSNxJVtboIUsMaPbMMK/preview" width="640" height="480" allow="autoplay"></iframe>

-After running the second test I checked the X-motor and X-motor extension for any build-up of heat, but the temperature was uniform accross the motors and can be read off exactly from the graph (it wasn't at all hot to the touch).
-I then move around the x-motor connections looking for high-pitched squeaks, but found nothing.
-Finally I jogged x-axis left and right continuously while moving the X motor and X motor extension cables, but didn't find any issues.
+After running the second test I checked the x-motor and x-motor extension for any build-up of heat, but the temperature was uniform accross the motors and can be read off exactly from the graph (it wasn't at all hot to the touch).
+I then moved around the x-motor connections looking for high-pitched squeaks, but found nothing.
+Finally I jogged x-axis left and right continuously while moving the x-motor and x-motor extension cables, but didn't find any issues.

 ### Test results